This site requires a more recent version of Adobe Flash Player to function properly.

 - Total Cars Sold in the U.S.:

-The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
-The trend continued in 2012 as 14.5 million vehicles were sold during the year.
-2013 was also a strong year for the automotive market as vehicle sales jumped to 15.9 million units.
-The U.S. automotive industry is expected to continue its show of strong growth in 2014 as well, although the rate of growth will slow down.
-The robust sales growth could translate into better revenue realization for Toyota in the U.S., one of the most important markets for the company.
+The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales, which reached approximately 13 million units.
+In 2012, the momentum continued as 14.5 million vehicles were sold during the year.
+The U.S. automotive industry continued its show of strong growth in 2013, 2014 and 2015 as well, growing at a rate of 7.9%, 6.1% and 5.4%, respectively.
+The same trend is expected to continue in 2016, although the rate of growth is expected to slowdown further.
+The robust sales growth could translate into better revenue realization for Toyota in the U.S., which is one of the biggest markets for the company.

-International vehicle market 3.5x larger than the North American vehicle market
+International vehicle market is 4x larger than the North American vehicle market

 Vehicle recalls by Toyota hurt its brand image